Value-Based Goal Setting: The Values-First Framework

 What happens when my values change over time?

 When your values evolve, your goals should evolve too.
-This isn’t failure but growth.
+This is not failure but growth.
 Regular reflection helps you notice these shifts early.
 When you identify a changing value, reassess related goals and adjust them to match your current priorities.
-Maintain flexible persistence—stay committed to your direction while allowing the specific path to adapt as you gain new insights about yourself.
+Maintain flexible persistence.
+Stay committed to your direction while allowing the specific path to adapt as you gain new insights about yourself.

 Conclusion

-Value-based goal setting transforms how we approach achievement by creating a powerful foundation for lasting success.
-Throughout this article, we’ve seen how connecting our goals to our core values produces deeper motivation that persists through challenges.
+Value-based goal setting transforms how we approach achievement by creating a durable foundation for lasting success.
+Throughout this article, we have seen how the Values-First Framework, anchored in Schwartz’s universal values circle [1] and Sheldon and Elliot’s self-concordance research [2], produces deeper motivation that persists through challenges.

-The journey begins with honest self-reflection to identify your core values through techniques like journaling, values prioritization, and regular reassessment.
-Once these values become clear, the Values-Goals Alignment Matrix serves as your compass, ensuring every objective you pursue actually matters to you at a fundamental level.
+The journey begins with honest self-reflection to identify your core values using techniques like journaling and the happiest-moments exercise.
+Once these values become clear, the Values-Goals Alignment Matrix serves as your compass, ensuring every objective you pursue actually maps to one of your top 5 values.

-SMARTER goals take this alignment further by adding excitement and reward to the traditional framework.
-This addition transforms mechanical objectives into meaningful pursuits that maintain their connection to your personal values.
-Most importantly, this framework helps professionals balance competing priorities without sacrificing what matters most.
+SMARTER goals take this alignment further by adding excitement and reward to the traditional SMART framework.
+This transforms mechanical objectives into meaningful pursuits that maintain their connection to your personal values.

-Regular reflection stands as the cornerstone of maintaining this alignment over time.
-Weekly check-ins, journaling practices, and feedback loops prevent drift and ensure your goals remain connected to your evolving values.
+Regular reflection is the cornerstone of maintaining this alignment over time.
+Weekly check-ins, journaling, and feedback loops prevent drift and ensure your goals remain connected to your evolving values.

-Value-based goal setting ultimately creates a virtuous cycle.
+Value-based goal setting creates a virtuous cycle.
 Goals aligned with values provide deeper satisfaction, which reinforces those values, which then strengthens your commitment to meaningful goals.
-The result?
-Achievement that feels genuinely fulfilling rather than merely accomplished.
+The result is achievement that feels genuinely fulfilling rather than merely accomplished.

-I encourage you to revisit your current goals through the lens of your core values.
-Ask yourself honestly: “Do these objectives truly reflect what matters most to me?”
+Revisit your current goals through the lens of your core values.
+Ask honestly: “Do these objectives truly reflect what matters most to me?”
 Your answer might reveal why certain goals feel energizing while others feel like obligations.
-Remember, goals that align with your authentic values don’t just change what you achieve—they transform who you become through the process of pursuit.
+Goals that align with your authentic values do not just change what you achieve.
+They transform who you become through the process of pursuit.
+For a complete worked path, the Goals and Progress workbook walks you through the Values-First framework end to end across 29 pages and 4 phases.

 References